Breakthrough Depression Treatment Can Lift You Out of the Fog

-These steps are taken to analyze and formulate treatments tailored to each patient’s unique brain pattern.
+We take these steps to analyze and formulate treatments tailored to each patient’s unique brain pattern.

 The MeRT process is much more evolved than standard TMS treatments since it is not a “one size fits all” approach.
-MeRT is highly individualized as to both frequency and location.
+MeRT is highly individualized in both frequency and location.
 This scientific approach is unique to each person.

 According to the Mayo Clinic, more than three million people are diagnosed with Major Depressive Disorder every year.
 They also report on new research that shows how the altered activity of certain neural circuits in the brain may contribute to depression.

 To that end, patients who are clinically depressed have markers that are visible in their EEG studies.
 We can see an imbalance in brainwave activity between the left and right hemispheres, called asymmetry.
-The MeRT protocol identifies the asymmetry by strengthening the brainwave activity, which can reduce depression symptoms.
+The MeRT protocol identifies the asymmetry and strengthens brainwave activity, which can reduce depression symptoms.

 The treatment plan is highly individualized for each person, with the purpose of improved brain communication.
 This can lead to significant clinical improvements, and many are able to go off of their medications.*

 * Results are based on active and strict observation of our regimens.
 Results may vary based on the individual user and are not guaranteed.